 What does the surname Jørgensen mean?

-'Son of Jørgen' — the Danish George, from the Greek Georgios, 'farmer, earth-worker'.
+'Son of Jørgen', the Danish George, from the Greek Georgios, 'farmer, earth-worker'.
 The dragon-slaying saint, in a Danish coat.
-Jørgen was the Danish George — Saint George the dragon-slayer, much honoured in the north — and Jørgensen its common son.
+Jørgen was the Danish George, Saint George the dragon-slayer, much honoured in the north, and Jørgensen its common son.

-Is Jørgensen a Danish surname?
+Is Jørgensen Danish or Norwegian?

 How old is the Jørgensen surname?

-Jørgen was the Danish George — Saint George the dragon-slayer, much honoured in the north — and Jørgensen its common son.
+Jørgen was the Danish George, Saint George the dragon-slayer, much honoured in the north, and Jørgensen its common son.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Jørgensen name took its modern form within that long settlement.

 What is the Jørgensen family known for?

-Son of Jørgen — the Danish George.
-Jørgen was the Danish George — Saint George the dragon-slayer, much honoured in the north — and Jørgensen its common son.
+Son of Jørgen, the Danish George.
+Jørgen was the Danish George, Saint George the dragon-slayer, much honoured in the north, and Jørgensen its common son.

 Is Jorgensen the same family as Jørgensen?